Fast Thinking by Atlantic CouncilNov 6, 2021

 Before joining the State Department, Josh worked in the White House and was tasked with helping plan President Obama’s participation at the G-20 and other global summits.
 He has also worked on Capitol Hill and at the Daily Show with Jon Stewart.

 He is a term-member at the Council on Foreign Relations and an Economic Diplomacy Fellow at Harvard University’s Belfer Center for Science and International Affairs.

-In these roles he has advised policymakers on a range of emerging challenges to the global economy, including trade wars and the rise of digital currencies.
-He has also written about the need for countries to prioritize investments in sustainable and inclusive long-term growth.
+In these roles he has advised policymakers on a range of emerging challenges to the global economy, including trade wars, the reform of the Bretton Woods system, and the rise of digital currencies.
+He has written about the need for countries to prioritize investments in sustainable and inclusive long-term growth.

 His analysis and commentary have been featured in the New York Times, the Wall Street Journal, the Washington Post, Bloomberg News, and CNBC, among others.

 Josh is a licensed attorney, accredited to practice in Maryland, D.C., and before the U.S. Supreme Court.
 He holds a J.D. from Georgetown University Law School, a Master’s degree from the Harvard Kennedy School, and a B.A. from Columbia University.
 Josh, his wife Leah, and their daughter Clara, live in Maryland.